luomein/spectrum-log/docs/index.md

 |Keel |  Fin with bulb |
 | Launched | 1988 |

-SY Spectrum sailed from South African to Cape Horn, Antarctica, the Chilean Channels and across the Pacific Ocean, and finally reached Taiwan.
+SY Spectrum sailed from South African to Cape Horn, Antarctica, the Chilean Channels and across the Pacific Ocean, finally reached Taiwan.

 SY Spectrum is attuning to fields of majesty.

 Current owner is the 5th owner of SY Spectrum.
-Here is the boat keeper's humble log as they are listening and tunning.
+Here is the boat keeper's humble log while listening and tunning.